labelflow/simple-object-detection/README.md

 # Simple object detection

-This work illustrates how to build an object detection proof of concept from image labelling to quantitative evaluation of a model.
-All you need to get started is a set of raw images that are relevant to your task.
-It is meant to be as easy and quick as possible to go from an idea - "Can I detect X on an image?" - to the demonstration of a simple yet effective prototype trained on a few images.
-The counterpart of the simplicity of this framework is that it is not much configurable, which shouldn't have too much impact for a proof of concept.

 <p align="center">
   <img src="public/schema-framework.svg" />
 </p>

-It is supported by a presentation that covers the following topics:
+This work illustrates how to build an object detection proof of concept from image labelling to quantitative evaluation of a model.
+All you need to get started is a set of raw images that are relevant to the task you want to address.
+It is supported by a presentation that covered the following topics:

 - Labelling of images